aws-amplify/amplify-flutter/packages/amplify_event_enrichment/amplify_event_enrichment/README.md

 `startSession()`, `stopSession()` and `close()` return a `Future` that completes once those events have been handed to the sender, so awaiting them means the boundary has been delivered.
-Sender failures on these paths are logged, never thrown.
+EnrichedEventSender failures on these paths are logged, never thrown.

 ### Visit our [Web Site](https://docs.amplify.aws/) to learn more about AWS Amplify.